Vladulay/quantum-computer-simulation/README.md

-# quantum-computer-simulation
+# Quantum Computing Simulation

-Here we develope a framework for quantum simulation
+Here we develop a framework for quantum simulation.
+Apply quantum circuits to pure states and perform measurements.

+## Features
+- Gate application via instruction list syntax
+- Measurements in arbitary bases via projectors (of all states only)
+- Supports pure states only

 ## How to use
 The functions of interest are located inside _gate_operations.py_.
 To see examples of how to use this library consult the jupyter notebook _tutorial.ipynb_.

-### Single Qubit State Vsualizer
+### Single Qubit State Visualizer
 To visualize single qubit states between any transformations one ca use the function _plot_bloch_state_.

 ### Gate Operations